In this quickstart guide, you'll learn how to enable collectors so you can get metrics from your favorite applications and services.

-To edit a collector configuration file, navigate to your Netdata configuration
+To edit a collector configuration file, navigate to your Netdata configuration directory.

-edit-config with the path to the
+edit-config with the path to the collector's configuration file.

 How do you find that path to the collector's configuration file?
 Look under the Configuration heading in the collector's documentation.
 Each file contains a short code block with the relevant command.

-For example, the Nginx collector has its configuration file at
+For example, the Nginx collector has its

 This file contains all of the possible job parameters to help you monitor Nginx in all sorts of complex deployments.
 At